vserova/book/pages/ch_grid.md

 ### Typical Client-Server Interactions

-The <span class="nctnt ncbi-class">CServer</span> framework is based on sockets and imposes few constraints on client-server interactions.
+The `CServer` framework is based on sockets and imposes few constraints on client-server interactions.
 Servers can support many concurrent connections, and the client and server can follow any protocol, provided that they handle errors.
 If the protocol includes a server response, then the client and server should alternate between requests and responses on a given connection.

 Typical client-server interactions differ in the following categories: